 We work to ensure civilians have proper shelter by repairing damages and building durable, winter-proof houses.

 We protect civilians displaced by violence by providing information and legal counselling.
-We provide clean water and hygiene items to communities along the front lines.

-In Ukraine, we help people displaced by violence through:
+We help people displaced by conflict through:

-- Building emergency shelters.
+- Providing emergency shelters.

 - Providing shelter materials to make repairs.